Liz Truss resists calls for earlier tax plans assessment

 Sir Geoffrey Clifton-Brown said moving the date forward would give international markets and his constituents "reassurance".

-And speaking to BBC Radio 4's World At One programme, Sir Charles Walker accused ministers of "naivety and hubris".

-He said they had done "very little explaining" of their tax announcements and the markets had been "spooked".

-Elsewhere Liberal Democrat leader Sir Ed Davey said the government, by waiting until 23 November, was allowing the UK economy to "fly blind" for two months.
+Elsewhere Liberal Democrat leader Sir Ed Davey argued that the government, by waiting until 23 November, was allowing the UK economy to "fly blind" for two months.

 "Families and businesses can't afford to wait any longer for this government to fix their botched, unfair budget," he said.